 Grilled Fish Tacos with Pineapple Rhubarb Salsa are on the menu tonight.
 It doesn't have to be Taco Tuesday to enjoy these.
 Any night is a good night for tacos!

 What is it about taco nights that seems to improve everyone's mood?
 I love looking forward to a casual meal like fish tacos.
 They're fun to put together, they're a little messy, and they make a weekday meal seem like a festive occasion.

 Pineapple Rhubarb Crisp has been a favourite dessert ever since I discovered that the natural sweetness of pineapple greatly reduced the need to add sugar to the recipe.
-Today, I decided to make that combo into something different.
-I came up with this sweet and spicy Pineapple Rhubarb Salsa to add to our grilled fish tacos.
+Today, I decided to make that combo into something different and this sweet and spicy salsa was perfect with these grilled fish tacos.

-This salsa is a little sweet and a little spicy.
-Rhubarb adds some crunch and red onion and jalapeño pepper contribute the heat that we expect from a salsa.
-The Avocado Cream is an easy but oh-so-delicious dip that holds everything together.
-Simply combine Greek yogurt with avocado and flavour with a some cilantro, honey and a squeeze of lime.
+avocado cream: The Avocado Cream is an easy but oh-so-delicious dip that holds everything together.
+Simply combine Greek yogurt with avocado and flavour with cilantro, honey and a squeeze of lime.

 - a few pieces of grilled fish,

-- 1 pound firm white fish fillest, like halibut, cod, sea bass
+- 1 pound firm white fish fillets, like halibut, cod, sea bass or mahi mahi

 - oil for the grill or skillet